-14 December 2018, Sweetcrude, Lagos — The rural electrification plan has enabled the government to access about 200 million dollars to run a pilot in 70 communities in 5 States of the federation, minister of Power, Works, and Housing, Babatunde Raji Fashola has said.
+14 December 2018, Sweetcrude, Lagos — The rural electrification plan has enabled the Federal government to access about 200 million dollars to run a pilot in 70 communities in five states of the federation, Minister of Power, Works and Housing, Babatunde Raji Fashola, has said.

-The Minister made the remark when he received in audience, the Village Head of Gora Community in Karu Local Government Area of Nasarawa led by Hajia Kareen Fatimah Mohammed in his office, adding that the data of the communities yet to access electricity would be gathered so as to ultimately extend access to them.
+The minister made the remark when he received in audience a delegation of the village head of Gora community in Karu Local Government Area of Nasarawa led by Hajia Kareen Fatimah Mohammed in his office.

-He said, “One of the reasons I have you here is that you are the faces of electricity under this Administration: a Dozen communities are having access to electricity whether on mini-grid or off the grid-like Gora community and this demonstrates that the government is working”.
+The minister said, “One of the reasons I have you here is that you are the faces of electricity under this administration: Dozen communities are having access to electricity whether on mini-grid or off grid like Gora community and this demonstrates that the government is working”.

-He explained that President Muhammadu Buhari led administration is running an all-inclusive government by also appointing young people to leadership positions.
-He also said that young Nigerians under 40 years of age presently constitute the membership of the Board of the Nigeria Rural Electrification Agency (NREA) including the Managing Director, Mrs. Damilola Ogunbiyi, stating that “it is the young people who have done the work, the unsung heroes of Buhari’s government”.
+He also said that young Nigerians under 40 years of age presently constitute the membership of the Board of the Nigeria Rural Electrification Agency (NREA), including the Managing Director, Mrs. Damilola Ogunbiyi.